mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 Upon discussion with the EMFAC team it was discovered that the EMFAC model assume that school busses only run for three hours in the morning and three hours in the evening on non-holiday weekdays.
 To keep the two models as closely relatable as possible, a fourth vehicle type was added to these above Calvad surrogates, matching this temporal profile.
 This leads to the final 30 on-road diurnal surrogates found in the ESTA model, for each GAI in the state.

-### Calvad-Based On-Road Day-of-Week Temporal Surrogates
+### CalVAD-Based On-Road Day-of-Week Temporal Surrogates

 Similar to the diurnal surrogates described above, day-of-week surrogates were bulit from the VMT recorded in the Calvad database.
 The reason day-of-week surrogates are needed is because the EMFAC model only estimates on-road emissions for "average weekday" traffic.
 This is taken to mean the VMT used in EMFAC represents the average Tuesday, Wednesday, or Thursday.
 However, holidays frequently have far less traffic, and Fridays frequently have far more.